Honors Faculty Mentor Awards

 - Nomination Form Additional Information/Cover Sheet (click here)

 - Brief curriculum vita of the nominee (student making nomination must obtain this from the faculty member she or he is nominating.)

 - List of at least two previously mentored students - include titles of their honors projects and dates of project completion.
 This information is available by contacting Drs.
 Bruce or Horan.

-- Description of mentoring activity – no more than two pages, double-spaced, in length.
-Explanation from nominee how their mentor worked with them in regards to undergraduate research and mentorship.
-The nominee should explain specifically their research experience with their mentor and identify what types of activities they completed under their mentorship.
-Also, include comments on the mentor’s effectiveness and overall positive impacts on the student’s undergraduate research and scholarly creativity.
+- Description of mentoring activity - no more than two pages, double-spaced, in length.
+Explanation (from student nominator) how their mentor worked with them in regards to undergraduate research and mentorship.
+The nominator should specifically explain their research experience with their mentor and identify what types of activities they completed under their mentorship.
+Also, the nominator should include comments on the mentor's effectiveness and overall positive impacts on the student's undergraduate research and scholarly creativity.

 - One-page letter of recommendation from another faculty member in nominee's department.
 (This must be requested by the student making the nomination.
 Students may ask the nominee for suggestions if needed.)

 For Spring 2017: Nomination packages are due to the Honors College office by 5:00 pm on Monday, April 17.
 The recipient of the Honors Faculty Mentor Award will be announced at the Honors Medallion ceremony (Friday, May 5, 2017).